 Services for High School-Aged and College Students

-Our Vocational Rehabilitation Counselors can work with your teachers and guidance counselors to ensure you are able to go to work in the job of your choice.
+If you are a high school student who is blind, has a visual impairment, or if you have both vision and hearing loss, we can help you plan your move from school to employment.
+Our Vocational Rehabilitation Counselors can work with your teachers and guidance counselors to help you find work in the job of your choice.

 Summer Transition Programs